List of highest-grossing science fiction films

 The following is a list of highest-grossing science fiction films of all time.
+Superhero films often have some science-fiction elements but are not included here, as they have their own list of highest-grossing superhero films.

 Highest-grossing sci-fi films

 The following is a list of the highest-grossing science fiction films of all time.
-The top 13 are among the highest-grossing films of all time.
-Superhero films often have some science-fiction elements but are not included here, as they have their own list.
+The top 12 are among the highest-grossing films of all time.